Disclosure: We may earn money or products from the companies mentioned in this post.

 Table Of Average Sexual Maturity Of Female Rabbits (Does) By Size

-As noted above, male rabbits take longer to reach sexuality maturity.
+As noted above, male rabbits take longer to reach sexual maturity.

 Table Of Average Sexual Maturity Of Male Rabbits (Bucks) By Size